jundalisay/spblist/content/en/superphysics/principles/chapter-07c.md

 Buddhists are urged to keep the wheel of dharma turning at all costs, just as Socrates' guardians are supposed to keep up their mastery of true philosophy.
 This is because if dharma or true philosophy stops, then society would likely degrade into selfish animal behavior and the love for matter (materialism) filled with vices, gambling, destruction, wars*, crises, etc. instead of love for the Aether (the material of mind of God)

-> *Update Jan 2024: The increase in wars in Ukraine, Israel, Middle East, and the threats from China and North Korea are proof that dharma has lost its momentum.
+Update Jan 2024: The increase in wars in Ukraine, Israel, Middle East, and the threats from China and North Korea are proof that dharma has lost its momentum.

 This is why Superphysics is totally against Albert Einstein who not only reduced the aether to nothing, but also pushed for nuclear weapons which could lead to nuclear war.
 We place his intellectual 'evil'* on the same rank as the political evil of the other German, named Adolf Hilter.

-> *Our definition of evil is based on the strength of the ego
+{{< f f="*Our definition of evil is based on the strength of the ego" >}}

 - If the dharma of societies stop, then they go to war and destroy each other.
 - If the dharma of your car stops, then it breaks down, leaving you in the middle of nowhere.